Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

     ```

     Verify that the `cray-rrs` Pod, Service, Deployment, and ReplicaSet all exist.
 Since `cray-rrs` helm chart is present(as confirmed from previous step),
-    the pod is expected to show `Init:0/2` status at this point(this is normal).
+    the pod is expected to show `Init:0/2` status at this point.

     > For an explanation of why the `cray-rrs` deployment is not ready, see [`cray rrs pod is in init state`](Troubleshooting.md#cray-rrs-pod-is-in-init-state).